-Guidebook is the part of Cyberday that is used by the whole company staff.
-Other parts of the app are only utilized by separately invited security personnel.
+The Guidebook is the part of Cyberday that is supposed to be used by the whole company staff, unlike other parts of the app, which are only utilized by separately invited security personnel.

-Guidebook is the monitored, personal cyber security manual for each employee.
-It includes the security guidelines you should know and follow on your everyday work.
-Guidebook can also include other actions where company admins need input from staff for, e.g. reporting of security incidents.
+The Guidebook is the monitored personal cyber security manual for each employee.
+It includes the security guidelines each employee should be aware of and follow during the everyday work.
+The Guidebook can also include other actions where company admins need input from staff for, such as for example the reporting of security incidents.

 Guidebook lists all your security guidelines on one page and clearly shows your acceptance status.